trygve-lie/yocto.js/README.md

 db.drop(function(){ });
 ```

 The drop() method is intended to be a fast way to delete all database records in memory.
 Therefor it does not pass any values to the callback.

-But, in some cases
-one would like to do something upon all elements when the database is deleted.
+In some cases one would like to do something upon all elements when the database is deleted.
 This can be achieved by passing an empty template to the take() method.
-The take()
-method will then iterate over all records in the database and perform a delete on each record and return the record.
+The take() method will then iterate over all records in the database and perform a delete on each record and return the record.

 ```javascript
 db.take({}).each(function(item){